Noelmarketing/seo-tool/README.md

 # SEO Tool

-This repository contains a simple command line utility to fetch a web page and report basic SEO metrics such as title, meta description, heading counts and image statistics.
+This repository contains a simple command line utility to fetch a web page and report basic SEO metrics such as title, meta description, heading counts, image statistics and link information.

 ## Requirements